nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 |After each command call|Guaranteed save after every successful command call, users can "save" the data by simply entering any legal commands|Extraneous calls of save, high coupling, a lot of passing of data around|
 |After any command call that edits data in `RecordList`|Allows data to be saved after every update to the `RecordList`|Some coupling between the methods that updates the `records` and calling the save method.|

-> 💡 Note that data in the HashMap `creditScoreHashMap` is related directly to the `Loan` object in the `RecordList`, thus
+> 💡 Note that data in the `CreditScoreReturnedLoansMap` is related directly to the `Loan` object in the `RecordList`, thus
-> we have omitted the mention of it here as any changes to the `creditScoreHashMap` will also be reflected in the `Loan`
+> we have omitted the mention of it here as any changes to the `CreditScoreReturnedLoansMap` will also be reflected in the `Loan`
 > object which is a part of the `RecordList`.

 After considering the above approaches, we have decided to adopt the third approach even though there might be more